cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

   CDDL:
   : `COSE_Sign_Tagged = #6.98(COSE_Sign)`

-* Previously, the use of comma as separator character. [^move] JSON requires commas as separators between array elements and map members; these commas also were required in the original diagnostic notation defined in {{-cbor}} and the EDN defined in {{-cddl}}.
-  They are now optional in the places where EDN syntax allows commas.
-  (EDN also allows, but does
-  not require, a trailing comma before the closing bracket/brace, enabling an easier to maintain "terminator" style of their use).
-  CDDL's comma separators in the equivalent contexts (CDDL groups) are entirely optional
-  (and actually are terminators, which together with their optionality allows them to be used like separators as well, or even not at all).
-  In summary, comma use is now aligned between EDN and CDDL, in a fully backwards compatible way.

-[^move]: Move this after embedded CBOR as it actually no longer is a
-    difference.
-But first check the diff...

 * Embedded CBOR.
 EDN has a special syntax to describe the content of byte strings that are encoded CBOR data items.
 CDDL can specify